Listen to Texas 13, a 20-year-old woman from Huntsville, Texas, United States. Click or tap the triangle-shaped play button to hear the subject.

 PLACE OF BIRTH: Huntsville, Texas

-EDUCATION: Subject was attending college at the time of this interview.
+EDUCATION: The subject was attending college at the time of this interview.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS: